-Public exhibition of the draft plan provides an important opportunity for members of the community to have a say in the future management of Mount Canobolas State Conservation Area.
-Comments closed 1 October 2018.
+Public exhibition of the draft plan provided an important opportunity for members of the community to have a say in the future management of Mount Canobolas State Conservation Area.

 The draft plan had been prepared using a new format which is presented as two separate documents: